Cape Forest Bathing

 Less literally, every time we stroll in forests we bathe in the myriad benefits of trees.
 The Japanese who go to relax in the plenitude of their archipelago’s woodlands, in recognising the activity as a form of therapy, call it Shinrin Yoku.

-Location is key.
 Fresh air and a diverse range of plant biomass is more beneficial than being in monoculture plantations.
 Locally, Cape Town’s afrotemperate forests would be a suitable place to start.

-But there are other places.
+Yet there are places.